getluky/OuyaUnityBridge/README.md

 While developing the Java side, I noticed that the ODK calls the Activity's onPause method when showing IAP confirmation dialogs.
 If the UnityPlayer is paused, this will effectively stop execution safely if the gamer is in the middle of action, but the display will black out under the dialogue.
 I have set this to not pause by default, but instead clear out all input temporarily, as most games may only have IAP possible within a menu system that doesn't require time pausing.
 To change this setting, edit OuyaUnityActivity.java and set UNITY_PAUSE_ON_OUYA_OVERLAYS to true.
 In either case, OuyaBridge.didPause and OuyaBridge.didResume are called if you want to do custom handling here.

+With Beast Boxing Turbo, to support the way that an app can be paused with a double-tap/long press of the system button, I have listeners for onPause and onResume that control AudioListener.pause (to disable music), and also that call GL.InvalidateState() on resume.

 Example Unity Project
 ----------------